NVIDIA/spark-rapids-ml/notebooks/aws-emr/README.md

 - Create a S3 bucket if you don't already have one.
   ```
   export S3_BUCKET=<your_gcs_bucket_name>
   aws s3 mb s3://${S3_BUCKET}
   ```
-- Create a zip file for the `spark-rapids-ml` package
+- Create a zip file for the `spark-rapids-ml` package.
   ```
   cd spark-rapids-ml/python/src
   zip -r spark_rapids_ml.zip spark_rapids_ml